msh9/codinginthetrenches.com/content/post/2017-01-16-knowledge-handoff.md

 ### Bug hunting

 - Worked well: Time in code is the most valuable way to how to make code changes.
-Cosmetic bugs tend to be easier to solve and track down that other types of bugs.
+Bugs tend to be close ended and (more) well specified tasks than new features, making them more approachable for beginners.
+  While bug work is not exciting or glamorous, it improves the product and we've seen success with onboarding new developers using bug work on a number of projects.
-- Didn't work (well): Bugs don't help with overarching design of the system.
-It
+- Didn't work (well): Non-comsetic Bugs don't help with understanding of the overarching design of the system.
+Because bugs are so focused it is hard to get the larger picture